ECU Health nurses are recognized for setting themselves apart.

 We are also proud to support nurses working toward certifications.
 The dedication team members show to serve a region while working to obtain and maintain certifications is inspiring.
 These hard workers from across the health system can be seen below.

 Since 1989, The North Carolina Great 100, Inc. has recognized and honored nurses around the state for their commitment to excellence and to promote a positive image of the nursing profession.
 Out of thousands of nominations that are submitted annually, 100 recipients are selected based on their outstanding professional abilities and contributions made to improving health care services to their communities.

-Twenty-two ECU Health nurses have been selected to the 2022 NC Great 100.
+Thirteen ECU Health nurses have been selected to the 2023 NC Great 100.
 Read more about the recipients here.

 Congratulations to the recipients of the February 2023 Nurse Destination Award: the ECU Health Medical Center Emergency Department leadership team.
 This award recognizes excellence in the professional transition of experienced international nurses.

 The ECU Health International Nursing Program is a recruitment effort that began in 2018 to alleviate the nursing challenges across the system.
 The first cohort arrived at ECU Health in 2019 and since then, ECU Health has hired more than 100 nurses from countries all over the world.